Subaru-PFS/ics_doc/SSN-00028/index.rst

   This file SHALL have all configurations specified in the `Site specific dnsmasq configurations`_ section, and SHALL NOT have any configuration not described in the section.
+  Also this file SHALL be symlined from `dnsmasq-site.conf` during deployment at each site.

 Any other directory or file with configurations SHALL NOT be added or placed into the 'ics_dnsmasq' repository.